The literary life of EDWARD JAMES, author,reviewer, occasional poet and former pension adviser to the government of Kyrgyzstan

 I am honoured to be asked to speak to you today and not a little surprised.
 I never imagined when I was at school here, over 60 years ago, that the Headmaster would one day invite me to speak to the Old Manwoodians.

-When asked why I dissented, I explained that I felt I lacked sufficient religious impulse and that if I felt the urge later in life I could act on it.
-The Head replied that it would be much easier for me to do it now and that I would need to feel much more religious to do it later.
+When asked why I dissented, I explained that I felt that I lacked sufficient religious impulse and that if I felt the urge later in life I could act on it.
+The Head replied that it would be much easier for me to do it now and that I would need to feel ‘much more religious’ to do it later in life.
 In one of our later discussions he came up with another argument.

 ‘Suppose you meet a girl you like and she is a communicant member of the Cof E. You might find it a barrier between you if you couldn’t take Communion together.’